Canterbury Festival is committed to protecting and respecting your privacy. This page discloses our data protection, privacy and cookie practices.

 Your personal information is stored in our databases and may be transferred outside the European Economic Area to the United States of America where it will be stored for the purposes of processing newsletter broadcasting by our subcontractors.
 By submitting your information, you consent to this transfer.

-Our regular email newsletters and other communications will include a link which will enable you to remove your details from our mailing database.
-You may also contact us directly to request that your details are manually removed at any time.
+Our regular email newsletters sent and other communications will include a link which will enable you to remove your details from our mailing database.
+You may also log into your Ticketsolve account to edit your mailing permissions or contact us directly to request that your details are manually removed at any time.

 Newsletters, surveys and competitions